World 🢖 Australia and Oceania 🢖 Australia 🢖 Tasmania

 If you see this after your page is loaded completely, leafletJS files are missing.

-A group of enormous, incredibly tall trees in the forests some 30 km north from Fingal are known for many decades.
-There was an attempt to cut the trees already in the 1940s – 1950s – but loggers rated that they will not get the logs out and it is not worth to spend time on this.
+A group of enormous, incredibly tall trees in the forest some 30 km north from Fingal is known for many decades.
+There was an attempt to cut the trees already in the 1940s – 1950s – but loggers rated that they will not get the logs out and it is not worth spending time on this.

 Des Howes was convinced that these trees are white gums (many species of eucalypts are called white gums – thus here we will use another name – manna gum).
-This was a botanical surprise – manna gum is common, for most part comparatively small tree.
+This was a botanical surprise – manna gum is common, for the most part, comparatively small tree.
 Only samples from the trees convinced botanists that there exists supertall white gum.
-Manna gum has very light color of trunk – thus the largest four trees have been nicknamed – White Knights.
+Manna gum has a very light color of the trunk – thus the largest four or three trees have been nicknamed – White Knights.

 Evercreech Forest Reserve is a beautiful natural forest.
 A well equipped walking track leads up to the trees – may be the trail is too much equipped because the tallest tree is enclosed in a boardwalk like a hand in handcuffs.

 - The excellent, excellent Tasmanian Plants page by David Tng in Flickr.
-Las access in 20.12.10.
+Last visited in 20.12.10.